scalastyle/scalastyle.github.com/rules-dev.markdown

 ### Example configuration
 <pre>&lt;check enabled=&quot;true&quot; class=&quot;org.scalastyle.scalariform.PublicMethodsHaveTypeChecker&quot; level=&quot;warning&quot;&gt;&lt;/check&gt;</pre>
+### org.scalastyle.scalariform.RedundantIfChecker - Checks that if expressions are not redundant, i.e. easily replaced by a variant of the condition

+ * id - if.redundant
+ * description - Checks that if expressions are not redundant, i.e. easily replaced by a variant of the condition
+ * class - org.scalastyle.scalariform.RedundantIfChecker
+ * default level - WarningLevel

+#### Justification
+If expressions with boolean constants in both branches can be eliminated without affecting readability.
+Prefer simply `cond` to `if (cond) true else false` and `!cond` to `if (cond) false else true`.

+#### Parameters
+No parameters

+### Example configuration
+<pre>&lt;check enabled=&quot;true&quot; class=&quot;org.scalastyle.scalariform.RedundantIfChecker&quot; level=&quot;warning&quot;&gt;&lt;/check&gt;</pre>
 ### org.scalastyle.scalariform.ReturnChecker - Check that return is not used

  * id - return